pnut2357/pnut2357.github.io/_posts/2020-10-01-Parameter_Initialization.md

     - Back-Propagation to Compute Gradients of the loss w.r.t. parameters
     - Update each parameter using the gradients, depending on optimizer.

-*Weight Initialization* can be important to the performance of your model. **Initializing all weights with zeros can lead the neurons to learn the same features over and over again during training**.
+*Parameter Initialization* can be important to the performance of your model. **Initializing all weights with zeros can lead the neurons to learn the same features over and over again during training**.

 A well chosen weight can:
 - Speed up the convergence of gradient descent